snapplers1/ansible-tower-plugin/README.md

 Once the settings are completed, you can test the connection between Jenkins and Ansible Tower by clicking on the Test Connection button.

+## Basic Authentication

+This plugin can use a username password to attempt to authenticate with Tower.
+As of plugin version 0.13.0 when using username/password the plugin will attempt to:
+  * Pull an OAuth2 token
+  * Attempt to use a pre-oauth authtoken
+  * Fall back to basic auth

+If you are using plugin version >= 0.13.0 with Basic Auth and pipelines levaraging the async method please see the note at the bottom of section `Async Execution` for details about freeing Tower tokens.

 ## OAuth Authentication

 Starting in Tower version 3.3.0, Oauth Authentication can be used alongside basic auth.
 Beginning in Tower version 3.4.0, **basic authentication will be disabled**.